Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/properties/introduction.rst

    The Inverse Kinematics panel.

-Defines the type of IK solver used in your animation.
+Defines the type of :doc:`IK solver </rigging/armatures/posing/bone_constraints/inverse_kinematics/introduction>` used in your animation.

 Custom Properties